-Most of us nowadays are not so fortunate, and have at best a passing familiarity with these Renaissance pop-songs; it therefore is often the case that playing the divisions is little more than an exercise in scale practice.
+Most of us nowadays are not so fortunate, and have at best a passing familiarity with these Renaissance pop-songs; it therefore is often the case that playing the divisions can seem like little more than an exercise in scale practice.
 The MIDI files below contain some of the chansons and madrigals which were used as division models, and I hope that fellow-players of this repertoire will find them useful.

 Chansons and Madrigals in MIDI format